jpalecek/ksysguard-network-microbenchmark/README.md

 in the original implementation that I haven't corrected which stems from wrong usage of regexes.

 The second line shows the time of one call, in seconds.

+You can change the [regex-test.data](regex-test.data) file to test the implementations on different data.
+It should be made just by copying the content of `/proc/net/tcp`.